 It was a pain like I’d never felt before, as if my abdomen had filled with a hot fluid.
 But the worst of it was the agonising waiting game I endured every morning after my diagnosis: Will the pain come back today?

 I was diagnosed with endometriosis in September last year.
-It’s a condition where tissue similar to the lining of the womb starts growing around the pelvis, amongst the ovaries, fallopian tubes and as far as the rectum.
+It’s a condition where tissue similar to the lining of the uterus grows throughout the body.
 According to the NHS, it’s most commonly diagnosed in women in their 30s to 40s.

 At just 20, I was lucky to catch it when I did.
 I’ve always had heavy periods.
 The pain was bearable, partly due to my high pain threshold.
 But being diagnosed with endo taught me that a person’s pain tolerance is no indication of the level of their illness.